 FileMaker Meetups: Seattle, Portland, Santa Clara & LA

 Beezwax’s Vincenzo Menanno is hitting the road this week to visit our FileMaker colleagues across the West Coast, talking about “FileMaker Collaboration, Performance and Insight with InspectorPro”.
 Vince will be presenting our latest research, development and product offerings to FileMaker Developer Meetups in Seattle, Portland, Santa Clara and Los Angeles.
-If it weren’t a 4-day work week, who knows what other cities we’d be visiting!

 In the transit-planning universe, planners and economists often get excited about 5 minutes shaved off of a 30-minute bus ride.
 The individual rider might shrug at a mere 50 minutes saved per week, but the planners and economists multiply that 50 minutes by the number of people who ride that route during a typical week and see something much bigger.
-There’s a compounding effect: it doesn’t take long before these small gains in efficiency add up to a huge economic impact overall.

 We develop FileMaker applications because we want a place to store information for the long term.
 We track events, tasks, contacts, finances—FileMaker can track almost anything.
 To update information, the application might ingest a spreadsheet.
-You usually don’t want spreadsheet rows to feed directly into data tables, since you risk calamity should the columns be mismatched with target fields; you bring data into the application, validate it, and (often) massage it before updating regular data.
-After you process temporary data, you need to get rid of it.